PIX3LFLUX/MeshroomDFM/README.md

 ### Adding the DFM Nodes to Meshroom
   * start Meshroom

-  * right click in the pipeline area and search for "DeepFeatureMatching" to add the Deep Feature Matching Node
+  * right click in the pipeline area and search for the DeepFeatureMatching, DeepFeatureMatchingAnalyzer and DFMImageTree nodes

-  * repeat for DeepFeatureMatchingAnalyzer and DFMImageTree
+  * you can add them by left clicking

 ### Using the DFM Nodes